Want to get in touch?

 Me whakapa mai koe?

-We’re reviewing the rules and permitting system for moving stock in our district on roads that we control, and proposing to revoke the ex-Franklin Livestock on Roads Bylaw.
+We’ve reviewed the rules and permitting system for moving stock in our district on roads that we control, and we’ve revoked the ex-Franklin Livestock on Roads Bylaw.

-To see whether you would require a permit to drive stock on or along your road, view the list of roads here: List of roads for Stock Crossing Bylaw (PDF, 749KB)
+To see whether you would require a permit to drive stock on or along your road, view the list of roads below.
+We will also notify you if you need to apply for a permit.

-A new fee is proposed to be charged for permission to operate a stock crossing where the bylaw requires this.
-This application fee would cover our time to process applications for stock crossing permits, including inspection and monitoring over the life of the permit.
-The fee is proposed at $250 per application fee.
-Permits would be valid for up to five years.
+The application fee will cover our time to process applications for stock crossing permits, including inspection and monitoring over the life of the permit.

 If you missed our webinar on 2 June, you can view the recording by clicking the link below: